Tucked away in Japan's remote Yaeyama Islands, wild Iriomote offers thrilling adventures in unspoiled mangrove jungles.

 Dozens of brightly coloured bugs huddling together on the underside of leaves

-Small lizards scurry up the trunks of trees as you pass by one of which was impressively grabbed by Nao’s swift hand so we could take a closer look (and photo) and bird calls emanating from within the forest is a constant.
+Small lizards scurry up the trunks of trees as you pass by one of which was impressively grabbed by Nao’s swift hand so we could take a closer look (and photograph) and bird calls emanating from within the forest is a constant.

-The beautiful Sangara Falls
+The Beautiful Sangara Falls

 After a 30-minute trek we came to our destination the beautiful Sangara Falls waterfall.
 What it may lack in height is counterbalanced by its beauty.

 Much wider than it is high, there is a steady flow of water which has made its way from the mountains above.
 To get to its far side we had to wade through the river it flows into.

 Nao pointed out a narrow strip of rock that acted as a relatively shallow path to the far side of the falls.
 He made a point of saying it was important to be careful not to step off that ledge of rock.
 If we had the water was deeper you could not see the bottom.

 Nao warned us that the rock surfaces can be quite slippery.
 All three of us gingerly made our way safely across though.
 Another slight raising of the heart rate good for the feeling of exploration and adventure!